 There is a new vigilante in town.
 Kidnapping and torturing convicts as they are transported between prisons, Lock-Up, seems like he’s willing to step over the line that Batman won’t.
-From the off the reader is left to question what kind of influence Batman has over the city.
+From the off the reader is left to question what kind of influence The Dark Knight has over the city.
 Does he inspire people to be good or ultimately to be a brutal face that the criminals of Gotham must fear.

 At one point or another we’ve all felt like this and that’s one of the reasons why Lock-Ups mind state is so dangerous, he’s easy to relate to.
 Making him a great villain.